mth/yeti/doc/intro.rst

 3-argument functions is actually planned as an optimisation, but not yet implemented.

-Since accessing Yeti code from Java loses type information and is somewhat cumbersome, it is best to try to minimise such interfaces.
+Since accessing Yeti modules directly from Java code is cumbersome, it is best to avoid it.
+Better way is defining `public classes`_ in the module top-level scope, which can be easily accessed in from the Java code.

 Using Java classes from Yeti code